-Set out below is the form of Final Terms or Pricing Supplement which will be completed, as the case may be, for each Tranche of Notes issued under the Programme.
+Set out below is the form of Final Terms or Pricing Supplement that will be completed, as the case may be, for each Tranche of Notes issued under the Programme.
+Text in this section appearing in italics does not form part of the Final Terms (or Pricing Supplement, as the case may be) but denotes directions for completing the Final Terms(or Pricing Supplement, as the case may be).